On this page

 The silence can be deafening while you’re in the queue and Centrelink will not advise you where you are in relation to expected processing times.

-There are only three different types of communication you’ll receive form Centrelink after submitting your claim.
+There are only three different types of communication you’ll receive from Centrelink after submitting your claim.

 - Your Age Pension has been granted (perfect)